Tewa: Marriage

 Marriage inside the tribe was primarily arranged through negotiation between the families and was usually accompanied by the exchange of gifts.
 The marriage ceremony included a variety of expectations.
 Usually, it included a native (but might have also included) a nonnative ritual.
 Inside the community, marriage is monogamous and sexual fidelity is an expectation between the two, although divorce and infidelity have been observed.
 After marriage, the families would usher the couple to stay in the husband’s mother’s home, where, after the first year, the couple would establish a permanent home inside the community.

 Childhood

 From a very young age, the Tewa tribe would create or introduce individuals to progress through stages, the last regarding becoming a “Tewa.”
-From birth, children are tribal members and are raised rather tolerantly.
+From birth, children are tribal members and are raised tolerantly.
 When the children are ten, the boys and girls are split into two groups to learn about their roles in the community.
 If the children’s families are primarily Catholic, the children will also attend their First Communion.